Manuela Kay

-Manuela Kay (born 2 April 1964 in West Berlin, Neukölln) is a German journalist, author and publisher.
+Manuela Kay (born 2 April 1964) is a German journalist, author and publisher.

 Life and career

-Manuela Kay worked from the first day of its founding (March 1987) until February 1991 as the editor and presenter of the first Berlin private Radio Station, Radio 100, including the gay-lesbian show ‘Eldoradio’.
+Kay worked from the first day of its founding (March 1987) until February 1991 as the editor and presenter of the first Berlin private Radio Station, Radio 100, including the gay-lesbian show ‘Eldoradio’.
 She is co-author and film producer of numerous video films on the theme of lesbian sexuality and feminist pornography.

 In 1992 and 1994, she released the films ‘Du Darfst’ (engl. title “Truth or Dare“) and ‘Airport’.
 The 33-minute, low budget film ‘Airport’ is regarded as the first German lesbian porno and remains to this day a milestone in the history of pornography.

 After working as a freelance journalist, author and presenter, she worked from 1996 until 2005 as the editor-in-chief of Berlin's queer city magazine, Siegessäule published then by Jackwerth publishing company.
 Kay played a decisive role in the redevelopment of the magazine from a gay male publication to a gay-lesbian and ultimately queer inclusive content.
 In 2003, she planned and conceived the lesbian magazine, the L-MAG and was co-editor in-chief with Peter Polzer at its inception.

-From 1995 to 2005 she worked at Berlin's International Film Festival in the Panorama section and the queer film prize, the Teddy Award.
-She is renowned within European (e.g. Kiev, Turin, Bilbao, Barcelona, Bern, Lisbon, Prague) and international Film Festivals as a jury member and speaker.
+From 1995 to 2005, she worked at Berlin's International Film Festival in the Panorama section and the queer film prize, the Teddy Award.
+She is renowned within European (e.g. Kyiv, Turin, Bilbao, Barcelona, Bern, Lisbon, Prague) and international Film Festivals as a jury member and speaker.

 Kay co-curated the exhibition ‘Nobody is Perfect – Lesbian and Gay Film Idols’ with Wolfgang Theis and Maria Schmidt (20 January – 11 April 1999) in Berlin's Schwules* Museum (Gay* Museum) and conducted numerous guided tours throughout the duration of the exhibition.

 Since 2007, she has been working as the curator and a team member of the organising committee of the Pornfilmfestival Berlin.